ZaloznikV/MLDS1/README.md

 # MLDS1
-Implementing various machine learning algorithms from scratch for Machine learning for data science 1 course
+Implementing various machine learning algorithms from scratch for Machine learning for data science 1 course.